 Take what you need to give your best self to others.

 It was an incredibly tough class especially for perfectionists because no one was in peak form by the end.
 We all had to let go of our ideals and settle for the best that our bodies could give us in that moment.
-As we struggled to grip the mat and use every last bit of strength from our aching muscles, the need for compassion became very clear – and not just compassion for others but compassion for ourselves.
+As we struggled to grip the mat and use every last bit of strength from our aching muscles, the need for compassion became very clear.
+Compassion for others and compassion for ourselves.
 No one can be perfect at everything or perfect all the time.

 Understanding how you respond to a challenges provides an opportunity to observe your body language and hear your self talk, assess your level of resilience and unlock self imposed limitations.
-It can also open doors to new opportunities and experiences whether in life, life or love.
+It can also open doors to new opportunities and experiences in love and love.

 We all face challenges in life which is why it is so important to figure out what you need to do to maintain your health.
 Making time for yourself and understanding that it’s okay to be selfish about “taking what you need” is important.
 In taking what you need, you are being compassionate to yourself and giving your best self to others.

-We have had a wonderful experience practicing Power Yoga this month.
-We were reminded of and practiced so many good life lessons that we’d like to end with a few more of our favorite thoughts from the month.
+We have had a wonderful experience practicing Power Yoga this month and would like to end with a few more of our favorite thoughts.

 1/ Develop a practice of setting intentions.